hiimbex/TruthTableGenerator/README.md

 This project uses threading in Python to generate truth tables of user-driven logic expressions.

 ## Introduction
+This project has two main files: main.py, which runs solely in the command line, and code.py, which uses a webpy server to display information in the browser.
+Images of these two programs can be found in the Wiki.

 The table below is an example truth table of the expression **a & b**.
 The first two columns are the unique combination of all possible truth values of the variables used in the expression.
 The final column is the result of the truth values of that row placed into the expression.